paper-coder/MITVG/README.md

 ----------------------

 This starter code is implemented using PyTorch v1.0, and provides out of the box support with CUDA 9 and CuDNN 7.
-There are two recommended ways to set up this codebase: Anaconda or Miniconda, and Docker.
+There are two recommended ways to set up this codebase: Anaconda or Miniconda.

 ### Anaconda or Miniconda